HRZN-BTC/.github/profile/README.md

 ## Our Vision
 At HRZN, we envision a world where Bitcoin is demystified for everyone.
 By combining intuitive design, educational content, and open-source collaboration, we aim to empower users to confidently navigate the Bitcoin landscape.
 Our apps and services, like Odyssey, are built to inspire curiosity and drive adoption.

+## Donations

+If you enjoy HRZN’s projects and want to support our continued development, you can contribute Bitcoin directly to help us grow and maintain our tools.
+Any contribution, large or small, is greatly appreciated and helps fund ongoing innovation:

+Bitcoin Wallet Address: `bc1q8w4hs02l3vnyx95hanuc2lyzpvk97ty2fh5ng2`

+Your support enables us to keep building educational, secure, and user-friendly Bitcoin tools for beginners and enthusiasts alike.

 ## Contact Us
 - **Website**: [HRZNBTC.com](https://www.hrznbtc.com)
 - **Social**: (Coming Soon)